The Insurance Industry Charitable Foundation - London Division

 Overview

 The Insurance Industry Charitable Foundation (IICF) UK, registered as charity 1163896, was established to unite the insurance industry in grant-giving, volunteering, and leadership to improve the lives of vulnerable and disadvantaged people.
-Since launching in 2015, IICF UK has changed the lives of over 7,200 children, young people, and adults through grants to 34 charities focusing on education and employment.
-With annual income of £372,904 (2024), the foundation awards three types of grants: Community Grants (member-nominated grants for specific programs), Campaign Grants (responsive grants for particular causes), and Founders Grants (annual grants chosen by the Associate Board).
-The foundation's strategy aligns closely with UN Sustainable Development Goals 4 (Quality Education), 8 (Decent Work & Economic Growth), and 10 (Reduced Inequalities), emphasizing social mobility through skills development, education, and employment opportunities.
+Since launching in 2015, IICF UK has raised over £3 million and changed the lives of over 8,000 children and young people through grants to 41 charities focusing on education and employment.
+With annual income of £372,904 (2024), the foundation awards three types of grants: Community Grants (member-nominated grants for specific programmes), Campaign Grants (responsive grants for particular causes), and Founders Grants (annual grants chosen by the Associate Board).
+The foundation's strategy aligns closely with UN Sustainable Development Goals 4 (Quality Education), 8 (Decent Work & Economic Growth), and 10 (Reduced Inequalities), emphasising social mobility through skills development, education, and employment opportunities.

 Funding Priorities